exocode/alpine-linode-bootstrap/README.md

 At this point, you should be able to connect to your server via SSH.

+## iptables / Firewall

+Install the iptables firewall.
+Docker adds its own rules if you start a container.

+    apk add iptables

 ## Docker

 uncomment `http://your_choosen_repo/alpine/edge/community` in `/etc/apk/repositories`